-- (1) The term adjusted EBITDA does not have any standardized meaning under IFRS.
+- (1) The term "adjusted EBITDA" does not have any standardized meaning under IFRS.
 Therefore, it is unlikely to be comparable to similar measures presented by other issuers.
-We define adjusted EBITDA as operating revenues less operating costs, as shown in BCE's consolidated income statements.
+We define adjusted EBITDA so operating revenues less operating costs, as shown in BCE's consolidated income statements.
 We use adjusted EBITDA to evaluate the performance of our businesses as it reflects their ongoing profitability.
-We believe that certain investors and analysts use adjusted EBITDA to measure a company's ability to service debt and to meet other payment obligations or as a common measurement to value companies in the telecommunications industry.
-We believe that certain investors and analysts also use adjusted EBITDA to evaluate the performance of our business.
-Adjusted EBITDA also is one component in the determination of short-term incentive compensation for all management employees.
-Adjusted EBITDA has no directly comparable IFRS financial measure. - (2) The term free cash flow does not have any standardized meaning under IFRS.
+We believe that certain investors and analysts use adjusted EBITDA to evaluate the performance of our businesses.
+Adjusted EBITDA is also one component in the determination of short-term incentive compensation for all management employees.
+Adjusted EBITDA has no directly comparable IFRS financial measure. - (2) The term "free cash flow" does not have any standardized meaning under IFRS.
 Therefore, it is unlikely to be comparable to similar measures presented by other issuers.
-For 2015, we define free cash flow as cash flows from operating activities excluding acquisition and other costs paid, which include signification litigation costs and voluntary pension funding, less capital expenditures, preferred share dividends and dividends, paid by subsidiaries to non-controlling interest.
-We consider free cash flow to be an important indicator of the financial strength and performance of our businesses because it shows how much cash is available to pay dividends, repay debt and reinvest in our Corporation.
-We believe that certain investors and analysts also use free cash flow to value a business and its underlying assets.
-We believe that certain investors and analysts use free cash flow to evaluate the financial strength and performance of our business.
-The most comparable IFRS financial measure is cash from operating activities.
+We define free cash flow as cash flows from operating activities, excluding acquisition and other costs paid (which include significant litigation costs) and voluntary pension funding, less capital expenditures, preferred share dividends and dividends paid by subsidiaries to non-controlling interest.
+We exclude acquisition and other costs paid and voluntary pension funding because they affect the comparability of our financial results and could potentially distort the analysis of trends in business performance.
+Excluding these items does not imply they are non-recurring.
+We consider free cash flow to be an important indicator of the financial strength and performance of our businesses because it shows how much cash is available to pay dividends on common shares, repay debt and reinvest in our Corporation.
+We believe that certain investors and analysts use free cash flow to value a business and its underlying assets and to evaluate the financial strength and performance of our businesses.
+The most comparable IFRS financial measure is cash flows from operating activities.